 Too Close to Home

-Hackers can grab the IP addresses of unsecured IoT devices, and use these to track down your residential address.
+Hackers can grab the IP addresses of unsecured IoT devices and use these to track down your residential address.
 They can sell that information to gangs of cyber criminals on the dark web.
 If you have IoT devices connected to your smart home security system, these could be cracked as well.
-At this point, hackers will likely know when your family is at home or at work or at school and you will be under surveillance, and you won’t know.
+Hackers will likely know when your family is at home, at work or at school and you will be under surveillance, and you won’t know.
 Or even worse, physical intrusion will be made easier.

-Computerworld cites a recent White House report on big data that discusses the capability of sensors and smart meters to ‘turn homes into fish tanks, completely transparent to marketers, police — and criminals.’
+Computerworld cites a recent White House report on big data.
+It discusses the capability of sensors and smart meters to ‘turn homes into fish tanks, completely transparent to marketers, police — and criminals.’
 The report warns that a ‘sea of ubiquitous sensors, each of which has legitimate uses, make the notion of limiting information collection challenging, if not impossible.’

 This goes for businesses as well.
 ‘As organizations use technology to move to an “always on” environment, users become part of the information infrastructure through the use of their personal mobile devices …’ warns Angela Orebaugh from Booz Allen Hamilton.
 ‘In essence, users become nodes on the IoT.’